 NOTE 2: Pre-trained ML Model storage and provisioning to NWDAF is out of the scope of 3GPP.

 Analytics information are either statistical information of the past events, or predictive information.

+The NWDAF (MTLF) may also provide trained ML Models to the LMF, as defined in TS 23.273[39].
 Different NWDAF instances may be present in the 5GC, with possible specializations per type of analytics.
 The capabilities of a NWDAF instance are described in the NWDAF profile stored in the NRF.